 Above Ground Columbarium or Cremation Niches

 A Columbarium can be a room or simply a freestanding structure, wherein there are niches (recessed compartments) for placing urns containing cremation ashes.
 There are multiple above ground options to choose from, allowing for a greater personal choice than ever before.
 The choices range from simple, individual niches, companion niches and even family sized niches.
-You can choose marble front cremation niches, glass front cremation niches, crypt niches, private estate niches, cremation benches, memorial niches and even cremation gardens that include walkways and local plants.
+You can choose marble front cremation niches, glass front cremation niches, crypt niches, family estate niches, cremation benches, memorial niches and even cremation gardens that include walkways and local plants.